aws/amazon-vpc-cni-k8s/README.md

 Default: empty

-Specify a comma separated list of IPv4 CIDRs to exclude from SNAT.
+Specify a comma-separated list of IPv4 CIDRs to exclude from SNAT.
 For every item in the list an `iptables` rule and off\-VPC IP rule will be applied.
 If an item is not a valid ipv4 range it will be skipped.
 This should be used when `AWS_VPC_K8S_CNI_EXTERNALSNAT=false`.

 ---